Ultimate Packing Guide: What to Pack for a Trip to Charleston SC in 2025 (you’ll want more than just clothing)

 If you see anything in Charleston, it will be lots of dresses.
 While there are a lot to choose from, here are a few I recommend packing.

-This wrap dress can be dressed up or down, whether you pair it with heels or white sneakers.
-I’ve worn it in red to three casual weddings and got SO many compliments.
-It’s also extremely packable, but don’t forget your steamer to get the wrinkles out.
+These dresses are on constant rotation for me as they’re flowy but so flattering (I get compliments EVERY time I wear one), and can be dressed up or down, whether you pair it with heels or white sneakers.
+I own it in red and blue (shown above).
+They’re also extremely packable, but don’t forget your steamer to get the wrinkles out.

 I have been SUPER into flutter sleeves this year, and this dress is so flattering on everyone.
-Who doesn’t look good in an A-line dress?
+While I love this print and colorway for fall, they have a few prints in this style.

 I also think you should always keep a little black dress in your bag, in case of emergencies.
 But this color!?
 You needed to see it.